 The telescope can operate in two different rotator modes: Target mode which maintains field orientation during exposures, and Fixed mode which keeps the focal plane fixed relative to alt-az coordinates, typically set to the parallactic angle (i.e. perpendicular to the horizon).
-These modes are set by the telescope operator and need to be specified when setting up on a target.
+These modes are set by the telescope operator or in the Target List file and need to be specified when setting up on a target.
+When using a Target List file there are two fields: rotatorFrame & rotatorPA.
+Making these True will allow the observer to define them in the target list and those will automatically be sent over to TCS when the target is sent.
 Confirm the current rotation angle by referencing the 'ROTIPA' keyword in the Facility Summary.